greenriver/hmis-frontend/README.md

 * If two potential features are highly interdependent and frequently change together, consider combining them into a single `module`.
 * The top-level `components` folder should contain generic components that are used across the application.
 For the most part, they should not be domain-specific.
 * Components in the top-level `components` dir should not have dependencies on `module` code.
+* It should be clear what the purpose of a module is and how to use it.
+An engineer should be able to quickly understand what the module's entry-points are without needing to understand the internals of the module.
+If this is not obvious from code structure or storybook, include a brief README.md in the module dir with examples/explanation.

 #### Examples of modules
 * `modules/service` - includes the service table components, and service-related pages (e.g. ProjectServicesPage, EnrollmentServicesPage)